Ideal Submodules versus Ternary Ideals versus Linking Ideals: Ideals and maps

 \item If $\vp\colon\cB\rightarrow\cA$ is a homomorphism, then $\ker\vp$ is a closed ideal and $\vp(\cB)\cong\cB/\ker\vp$ via $\vp(b)\mapsto b+I$. \end{itemize} (The whole situation is also captured by the statement that we have a so-called \it{short exact sequence} \beqn{ \tag{$*$} 0 ~\xrightarrow{~\text{can.}~}~ I ~\xrightarrow{~\text{can.}~}~ \cB ~\xrightarrow{~\text{can.}~}~ \cB/I ~\xrightarrow{~\text{can.}~}~ 0, }\eeqn that is, $\cB$ is what is called an \it{extension} of $\cB/I$ by $I$.
 We discuss this later in Section \ref{extSEC}.)

-So, our job is to find a quotienting procedure for closed ideals of Hilbert modules and the right sort of (homo)morphisms.
-Actually, the search is not limited to the morphisms, but starts earlier with the question what is the class of objects.
-Are we considering a category of Hilbert \nbd{\cB}modules for fixed $\cB$, or are we looking at a category of Hilbert modules over arbitrary \nbd{C^*}algebras?
-Are the modules required full or not?
+So, our job is to find a quotienting procedure for closed ideals of Hilbert modules, to find the right sort of (homo)morphisms, and to give an interpretation in which these ideals are exactly the subspaces that can be divided out.

+\lf Actually, the search is not limited to the morphisms, but starts earlier with the question what is the class of objects.
+Are we considering a category of Hilbert \nbd{\cB}modules for fixed $\cB$ (for instance, like Hilbert spaces), or are we looking at a category of Hilbert modules over arbitrary \nbd{C^*}algebras?
+Are the modules required to be full or not?
 And is there a point of view where the question of fullness does not play a role?
-This is, obviously, related also to the question on which structure elements the three notions of ideal put emphasis.
+This has, obviously, to do with the question on which structure elements the three notions of ideal put emphasis.

 Ideal submodules and the linking algebra put emphasis on $\cB$.
-For the former, everything is expressed and determined explicitly by choosing an ideal $I$ of $\cB$; the latter contains full information about $\cB$ in the \nbd{11}corner.
-Different choices for $I$ giving the same ideal submodule and remain visible only if we keep this information.
-This suggests that ideal submodules, with full knowledge about the chosen ideal $I$, is best adapted in the situation where we wish to fix the \nbd{C^*}algebra $\cB$ and consider only Hilbert \nbd{\cB}modules.
-However, this is not really compatible with the idea of dividing out ideal submodules.
+For the former, everything is expressed and determined explicitly by choosing an ideal $I$ of $\cB$; the latter contains full information about $\cB$ in the \nbd{11}corner; different choices for $I$ giving the same ideal submodule, remain visible only if we keep this information.
+(See Proposition \ref{extRCprop}\eqref{RC1}.)
+This suggests that ideal submodules, with full knowledge about the chosen ideal $I$, are best adapted to the situation where we wish to fix the \nbd{C^*}algebra $\cB$ and consider only Hilbert \nbd{\cB}modules.
+We see in a minute (Example \ref{qex}), that this is not really compatible with the idea of dividing out ideal submodules.